 Though I felt bad about lying and being a bad daughter, I couldn’t survive the long distance for even a day longer.Share this quote

 Finally, I left for the USA.
 I now believe in the saying “sabar ka phal meeta hota hai”.
 My sacrifice and the long wait bore fruit.
 I had butterflies when I saw him waiting for me at the airport, it was the same feeling I’d experienced when I met him for the first time.
+Actually, wait.
+It was better!
+It felt as if all the Christmases, New Years and birthdays that we missed were all being made up for.
 God had finally answered my prayers!

 That day I realized that miracles and true love do exist.Share this quote